x1n13y84issmd42/bashttpd/README.md

 For example, a `GET` request to the `/foo/bar` path is served by the `example.com/foo/bar/GET.sh` script.

+But if the request path mathces a file path in the project directory, it will respond with it's contents.
+At the moment it supports `js`, `css` & `html` with proper content types.

 ## Framework
 There is one!